matestack/matestack-ui-core/docs/concepts/component.md

 ### Create even more flexible components using slots

-Similar to named slots in Vue.js, slots in Matestack allow you to create useful placeholders.
+Similar to named slots in Vue.js, slots in Matestack allow for useful placeholders.

 #### Slots on the page instance scope

-We define our slots within the component file as shown below:
+Define the slots within the component file as shown below:

 ```ruby
 class Static::Cell::Component < Component::Cell::Static